Subhendu-Kumar/store_project/README.md

-# Store Management
+# Store Sync

-Store Management is a web application built with React that allows you to manage your store's data.
+Store Sync is a web application built with React that allows you to manage your online store's data.

-## Features

-- Login
-- Dashboard
-- Products
-- Orders